The Blue Devils are 16-1 this season, but lost their only previous road game against North Carolina State on January 12.

 Key to the game

-Duke is shooting 42.2 percent on three-pointers this season, best in the ACC and fourth in the nation.
+Duke is shooting 42.2 percent on 3-pointers this season, best in the ACC and fourth in the nation.
 The Blue Devils have won 77 straight games when making at least 44 percent of their shots from behind the arc.

 Lowest Turnover Percentage